-A1.18 The steps that should be taken at this stage are:

-- i) Undertake noise calculations for all sensitive receptors in the study area as defined in A1.11.
-The level of calculations undertaken will depend upon where the sensitive receptors are located in the study area.
-For those sensitive receptors within the calculation area (as defined in A1.11 iv), full calculations should be undertaken in accordance with procedures given in CRTN and Annex 4 of this document. - ii) The contribution from all roads within the 600m calculation area should be considered, not just those subject to potential changes of 1 dB(A) or more.
+- A1.19 The steps that should be taken at this stage are: - i) Undertake noise calculations for all sensitive receptors in the calculation area as defined in A1.11 (iv).
+Full calculations should be undertaken in accordance with procedures given in CRTN and Annex 4 of this document.

+- The contribution from all roads within the 600m calculation area should be considered.
 For sensitive receptors towards the edge of the 600m calculation area, consideration should be given to the contribution from roads outside the 600m area.
 The extent of this is left to the professional judgement of the Overseeing Organisation's supply chain. - iii) The noise levels calculated should be façade levels unless the sensitive receptor is an open space.
 For open spaces, free-field levels should be calculated.
-All levels should be calculated in LA10,18h at a default height of 1.5m above ground level.
+All levels should be calculated in $L{A10,18h}$ at a default height of 1.5m above ground level.
 For dwellings with a first floor, the noise level should be calculated at 4m above ground level.
 Further advice should be sought from the Overseeing Organisation where dwellings of over three habitable floors are within the area where noise calculations are to be undertaken.
 The appropriate height for calculations at non-dwelling sensitive receptors should be determined on an individual basis.

-- iv) All sensitive receptors where calculations have been undertaken in (i) above should be classified in the categories given in the Table A1.1 (short term) and Table A1.2 (long term).
-These tables should be completed for the following two comparisons: - Do-Minimum scenario in the baseline year against Do-Something scenario in the baseline year (short term). - ii) Do-Minimum scenario in the baseline year against Do-Something scenario in the future assessment year (long term). - v) The calculations of BNL should be reported for each of the affected routes identified in A1.11 (v).
+All sensitive receptors where calculations have been undertaken in (i) above should be classified in the categories given in the Table A1.1 (short term) and Table A1.2 (long term).
+These tables should be completed for the following two comparisons:

+- i) Do-Minimum scenario in the baseline year against Do-Something scenario in the baseline year (short term). - ii) Do-Minimum scenario in the baseline year against Do-Something scenario in the future assessment year (long term).
+For night-time noise impacts, comparisons in the long term should only be considered. - v) The calculations of BNL should be reported for each of the affected routes identified in A1.11 (v).
 A count of the number of sensitive receptors within 50m of the centreline of these affected routes should then be undertaken.
-Comparisons the same as those in A1.18 (iv) should be undertaken, and reported in an appropriate way. - Where a building is predicted to experience different changes on different façades, the least beneficial change in noise level should be reported in the assessment Table.
+Comparisons the same as those in A1.19 (iv) should be undertaken, and reported in an appropriate way.

+vi) Where a building is predicted to experience different changes in noise level on different facades, the least beneficial change in noise level should be reported in the assessment Table.
 When all facades show a decrease in noise level, then the smallest decrease should be reported.
 When all facades show an increase in noise level then the largest increase should be reported.
-If this approach would lead to the reporting of two or more facades (i.e. where the same least beneficial change is shown on two or more facades) then the change on the façades with the highest noise level in the Do-Minimum scenario should be reported.
-A similar approach of reporting the least beneficial change should be used for the impact at areas within open spaces or sensitive receptors such as footpaths. - vii) It is acknowledged that the results from this assessment may often show the worst case and highlight mainly the adverse impacts of a road project.
+If this approach would lead to the reporting of two or more facades (i.e. where the same least beneficial change in noise level is shown on two or more facades) then the change on the façades with the highest noise level in the Do-Minimum scenario should be reported.
+A similar approach of reporting the least beneficial change in noise level should be used for the impact at areas within open spaces or sensitive receptors such as footpaths.

+vii) It is acknowledged that the results from this assessment may often show the worst case and highlight mainly the adverse impacts of a road project.
 Where the road project has beneficial impacts that are not clear from the assessment these should be reported by the Overseeing Organisation's supply chain.